 The Coast Guard does not require Clearwater’s passengers to wear flotation devices during their trip, but Clearwater always carries enough P.F.Ds for our maximum number of passengers.

-All passengers boarding Clearwater are given a thorough safety talk by the captain prior to departure.
+All passengers boarding Clearwater are given a thorough safety talk by the captain before departure.
 This talk includes the setting of boundaries on the deck, the proper method for climbing the ladders leading below decks, and the location of and method for putting on life jackets.

-Many of our docks have public facilities on site, and we encourage our guests to avail themselves of them prior to boarding.
-Below decks spaces, including the two heads (boat toilets) on Clearwater will NOT be available during the 2022 season.
+Many of our docks have public facilities on site, and we encourage our guests to avail themselves of them before boarding.

 Clearwater’s head, or boat toilet, is more like an outhouse than a bathroom, with a barrel of wash water for hand washing on deck.

 People with disabilities sail with us often.
 Some areas of the boat are not accessible to people with limited mobility or those in wheelchairs, as they are accessed via ladders or steps.
-These areas are: Below decks (including the heads, not available in 2022), and the quarterdeck.
+These areas are the below decks and the quarterdeck.
 Please note that, although Clearwater’s crew is comfortable assisting people with disabilities as they board and disembark, not all of our docks are fully accessible to wheelchairs or people with limited mobility.
 Please check with the Vessel Logistics Manager via email at sail@clearwater.org to find out which docks would be most appropriate and to find out how we can accommodate people with disabilities aboard all of our sails.

-We do not offer group discounts, and ask that groups larger than 12 wishing to sail together for a special event instead consider a private charter.
+We do not offer group discounts and ask that groups larger than 8 wishing to sail together for a special event instead consider a private charter.

 With every season comes change to the river and to Clearwater.
 After twenty-three wonderful years of coming to the Hudson to provide an additional platform for our unique education programs, the Mystic Whaler’s captain-owners have a new destination in mind: retirement.
 It has been an honor to work with John, Pat, and the Mystic Whaler over the years and we at Clearwater wish them a happy retirement.